 13. Build your own adventure at Legoland Dubai

-Whether with the family or to relive the beautiful moments of childhood, at Legoland Dubai the iconic block-shaped toys come to life.
+Whether as a family or to relive the beautiful moments of childhood, at Legoland Dubai the iconic block-shaped toys come to life.
 The entire park is built with Lego pieces (nearly 60 million Legos) to create six worlds in which to get lost and let your imagination run wild.

-14. Get cultured at the Louvre Abu Dhabi
+14. Get cultured in the Louvre Abu Dhabi

 An excursion to Abu Dhabi is the most comfortable way to get from Dubai to Abu Dhabi, if you decide you should not miss the Louvre Museum, an extension of the Louvre Museum in Paris dedicated to the art of the Middle East but whose collection also houses some key works of painting from the rest of the world, with paintings by Vermeer, Leonardo Da Vinci, or Van Gogh.
 In my opinion, part of what makes this visit very interesting is the architecture of the Museum itself, housed inside a Jean Nouvel building in a symbiosis between the Western and Eastern worlds.